HeadspaceMeditation/nice-request/README.md

 #### Timeouts

-Nice requests will timeout after 25 seconds if no response is sent back before that timeframe.
+Nice requests will timeout by default after 25 seconds or at the specified time in the requestOptions object if no response is sent back before that timeframe.